sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 [![CocoaPods](https://img.shields.io/github/tag/Payleven/mPOS-SDK-iOS.svg?style=flat-square)]()
 [![CocoaPods](https://img.shields.io/badge/Made%20in-Berlin-red.svg?style=flat-square)]()

-This project provides an iOS API to communicate with the payleven Classic (Chip & PIN) and Plus (NFC) card reader in order to accept debit and credit card payments.
-Learn more on one of payleven's regional [websites](https://payleven.com/).
+This project provides an iOS API to communicate with the payleven Classic (Chip & PIN) and Plus (NFC) card reader to accept debit and credit card payments.
+Learn more on one of payleven's country [websites](https://payleven.com/).
-The Payleven mPOS SDK provides an API to process refund payments starting from version 1.1.0.
+The payleven mPOS SDK also provides an API to process refund payments (from version 1.1.0).
 Additionally, the SDK issues a receipt image of sale and refund payments that contains the bare minimum of receipt details.
-Please keep in mind to extend the image with the merchants name, address and a respective receipt ID.
-In case you wish to create your own receipt by using a set of raw payment data, please contact <a href="mailto:developer@payleven.com">developer@payleven.com</a>.
+Please remember to extend the image with the merchants name, address and a respective receipt ID.
+If you wish to create your own receipt by using a set of raw payment data, please contact <a href="mailto:developer@payleven.com">developer@payleven.com</a>.

-The SDK is a static library which supports other platforms like Xamarin and is fully compatible with the i386, x86_64, armv7, arm64 architectures.
+The SDK is a static library, which supports other platforms like Xamarin and is fully compatible with the i386, x86_64, armv7, arm64 architectures.

 ### Prerequisites
-1. Register on one of payleven's regional [websites](https://payleven.com/) in order to get personal merchant account and a card reader.
+1. Register on one of payleven's country [websites](https://payleven.com/) to get a merchant account and a card reader.
-2. Request an API key by registering at the [payleven developer page](https://service.payleven.com/uk/developer) for the mPOS SDK.
+2. Request an API key by registering for the mPOS SDK on the [payleven developer page](https://service.payleven.com/uk/developer).

 ### Table of Contents
 * [Installation](#installation)